-Financial aid, which consists of grants and scholarships, is available to eligible students and is used tohelp students meet their educational expenses.
+Financial aid, which consists of grants and scholarships, is available to eligible students and is used to help students meet their educational expenses.
 A comprehensive guide of available grants and scholarships and eligibility criteria is available in the Financial Aid office at each campus.
+For federal financial aid disbursements, a student's attendance is checked at each SAP evaluation period and a student can miss up to 10% of each payment period without having to make up the hours.
+If they miss more than 10%, they must make up those hours.